M4uroL/calculadora-media-estudante-com-java/README.md

+# Of course

+"Honestly, I find it fascinating to write code in any language, seeing my own logic, and then having the AI add a layer on top of it that helps me improve even more.
+With AI, I don’t even feel like a junior anymore."

 # 📊 Student Grade Calculator

 A simple Java console application that calculates the final average grade of a student based on three input scores.
 This program also determines the student's academic standing: **Approved**, **Recovery**, or **Failed**.